SochaDev/sochadev.github.io/team.md

 Smithsonian National Air and Space Museum and the American Postal Workers Union.
 Tory is known for getting intimate with the Drupal core APIs and writing paragraph-length code comments.

+## Ro

+Ro is our wonderful Slack robot...she's been with us since our Campfire days.
+The team has created a fantastic plugin system for her using the Slim PHP framework.
+Ro's job is to make the rest of the team laugh &mdash; she's capable of all kindsa fun stuff like `bam`, `praise @user`, `shame @user` and `play :clip:`

 * * *